azurecitadel/azurecitadel/content/arc/servers/150-manage.md

 Configure:

+* Create a new Automation Account to use for Automanage called `arc-pilot-automanage`
 * Enable Automanage on the 6 Azure Arc-enabled VMs
-  * create a new Automation Account called arc-pilot-automanage

-* What is the difference between Prod and Test/Dev configurations?
+* What is the difference between Production and Dev / Test configuration profiles?
 * Which services are not yet available for Azure Arc-enabled servers?
-* Which services can be customised?
+* Which services can be customised using a custom profile?

-It will take a little while for the servers to become configured and the associated services to propgate and send data.
+It will take up to 30 minutes for the servers to become configured and the associated services to propgate and send data.
 Once complete then explore one of the Windows Azure Arc-enabled VMs.

 * Which additional Azure Policies have been applied?
 * Which additional extensions have been installed?